Two Pointer Techniques for Linked List Problems

 };

-When the fast and slow pointers meet, you can set either pointer to the head node and let them move forward at the same speed.
-The node where they meet again is the start of the cycle.
+When the fast and slow pointers meet, set one of them to the head node, then move both at the same speed.
+When they meet again, the node is the start of the cycle.

 steps: